Why is this cool?

 Why these microcontrollers?

 My interest in exploring the features of this line of microcontrollers is to establish a small microcontroller for simple projects.
 The other contenders are the STM32 line, the ATSAMD10 line, the ATTiny85, and the Padauk line.
+The following is a discussion of the pros and cons of each line against the EFM8.

 Update: I no longer recommend the ATTiny85 for development.